nomiku/Tender-Issues/README.md

 # Tender Issues and Bugs
-Public issue tracker for Tender website and apps

-# Platforms

-Please tag your issue with the name of the platform you use to access Tender
+Public issue tracker for Tender website and apps.
+Please tag your issues with the name of the platform you use to access Tender.

 #### Android
 * [Google Play Store](https://play.google.com/store/apps/details?id=com.herokuapp.bse)